karttur/soil-spectro/_posts/2022/2022-09-09-spectrodata-OSSL4ML02-arrange.markdown

 ###### Editing the json command file

 To actually run the rearrangement you need to edit the json command file to fit your input data and the output you want.
-The example below is the command file structure for rearranging the LUKAS NIR spectral data that I downloaded in the [previous](../spectrodata-OSSL4ML01-download) post:
+The example below is the command file structure for rearranging the LUKAS NIR spectral data that were downloaded in the [previous](../spectrodata-OSSL4ML01-download) post:

 ```
 {